pranavnayak/quarkus-project5-kafa/README.md

 # Verification in Kafka Topic

-Run  docker ps on the machine where kafa is running and get the container name. then run  docker exec -it kafka_kafka_1  /bin/bash to enter bash of the kafka container.
+Run  docker ps on the machine where kafa is running and get the container name. then run  "docker exec -it kafka_kafka_1  /bin/bash" to enter bash of the kafka container.

 Run the commands to view messages produced/consumed form both the topics used in the application.